 #2 Saatchi’s protegé

-During her show at London’s Cooling Gallery in 1993, the famous art collector Charles Saatchi spotted the work of this talented yet unknown young woman artist.
+During her show at London’s Cooling Gallery in 1993, the famous art collector Charles Saatchi spotted her work.
+She was a talented yet unknown young woman artist.
 Back then, she had not even attended the show because she could not afford the train ticket from Glasgow to London.
 Saatchi tracked down the paintings that had been purchased in Glasgow and bought them for his own collection.
 Shortly after he had her producing for his gallery under contract.

 #3 Young British Artist